mirror-riddle/mirror-riddle-docs/docs/typescript/classes.md

   set fullName(newName: string) {
     if (newName && newName.length > fullNameMaxLength) {
-      throw new Error("fullName has a max length of " + fullNameMaxLength);
+      throw new Error('fullName has a max length of ' + fullNameMaxLength);
     }

     this._fullName = newName;